CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 and biological samples, in the investigation, detection and prosecution of criminal

-.
+offences and in parentage testing.
 These purposes are subject to domestic law that is

 consistent with the international law of human rights.
 More precisely it is expressed in the